Japan’s

 modern 4,856 ft suspension bridge connecting

-the nearly mile across the bridge taking in the spectacular scenery of glassy
+mile across the bridge taking in the spectacular scenery of glassy sea and many

-Hirayama art museum and the Kosanji temple museum, and Miraishin no Oka (Hill
+visited the Ikuo Hirayama art museum and the Kosanji temple museum, and Miraishin

 expressway and nine bridges.
 A small